moaiddip/Communication-Library/README.md

 TODO: Use JSon (instead of Strings) and jSSC (instead of RXTX).
 Maybe: Implement an algorithm that receives feedback from the server on the processing time and calculate the average and use it with the algorithm implemented in v.0.5 to get more precise results.

-Version 0.8 SOON: Adding a queue to the client side for messages pushed by the server and updates that are not requested by the client explicitly.
+Version 0.8: Added a queue to the client side for messages pushed by the server and updates that are not requested by the client explicitly.

 Version 0.7: Changed the way threads are handled, threads are now saved in a hashmap.
 Added Multicast support using a username to find the thread you want to send a message to.